NEW: Listen to this invitation to upgrade your self-motivation skills with Steve – this Fri, Sat, and Sun:

 By and large, most of the unhelpful feedback I receive comes from people who are projecting their own issues onto me.
 Sometimes it’s easier to criticize someone you don’t know that well in order to avoid dealing with those same issues within yourself.
 Those are pretty easy to spot because they generally follow the same pattern: (1) it’s someone who’s never met me face to face; (2) they begin sharing an assumption about me that isn’t accurate, usually based on limited information such as something I mentioned in my blog; and (3) they tend to give me really long and detailed feedback about what I’m doing wrong and what I must do to change.

 On some sites we see communities within communities.
 For example, I have a Facebook page which is maxed out on friends.
 The friend limit is 5,000.
-Someone else owns and manages the monstrous beast that is Facebook, and all members, including me, are subject to their Terms of Service.
-(Edit: I quit Facebook and switched to Google+ instead.)
+Someone else owns and manages the monstrous beast that is Facebook, and all members are subject to their Terms of Service.
+(Edit: I quit Facebook.)

 Beyond that, anyone of the 5,000 Facebook members who want to post messages on my Facebook page are subject to my unwritten Terms of Service.